 Aarhus is a charming city that currently serves as Denmark's principal port, which makes it a great spot for finding some of the world's freshest seafood.

 Nightlife, sidewalk cafes, and architectural sites rich in cultural history are the primary attractions in Aarhus.
-After dusk, you can dance the night away at the Train, Glazzhuset, or Muskaefeen clubs or grab a casual drink at Herr Bartels, The Römer, or The Blender bars.
+After dusk, you can dance the night away at the Train, Glazzhuset, or Musikcafeen clubs or grab a casual drink at Herr Bartels or The Römer bars.

 Aalborg is one of the few cities in Denmark not geared toward tourism, and because of that, it has retained its old-world charm as a quaint university town.

 However, Aalborg, whose history dates to 700 A.D., also hosts the largest carnival in Northern Europe and is one of the northernmost cities on the list.
 You should also bring your camera to capture images of some spectacular sites such as Limfjord, a North Sea fjord that has been well known to Danes since the Vikings ruled the country.

-You can stop by the Aalborg Historical Musician, which was established in 1863, or stop by the Lindholm Hoje Museum at the archeological dig site that uncovered antiquated internment destinations from the Viking era.
+You can stop by the Aalborg Historical Museum, which was established in 1863, or stop by the Lindholm Hoje Museum at the archeological dig site that uncovered antiquated internment destinations from the Viking era.

 When it comes to Danish cities worth visiting, you can't top Esbjerg, which is the largest city in the region.
 Esbjerg is a bustling port city in the southwest of Jutland that provides picturesque views as well as plenty of shopping opportunities, entertainment options, and fascinating museums.

 From here, Fanø is just a ferry ride away on North Sea island, which offers tourists a chance to enjoy long, sandy beaches and massive dunes.